gnois/luaty/README.md

-Luaty is like a rudimentary [Moonscript](http://moonscript.org) that comes with a linter.

-If [off-side syntax](https://en.wikipedia.org/wiki/Off-side_rule) is your thing, or you are lazy to type `end`, `then`, `do`, or you prefer compile-time to runtime error, then Luaty may suit your taste.

 Luaty stands for *[Lua] with less [ty]ping*.
+It's like a rudimentary version of [Moonscript](http://moonscript.org), but comes with a linter.

 Builtin linter
 ---

-During transpiling, Luaty checks and provides warning for:
+During transpiling, Luaty warns for:
   * unused variables
   * unused labels
   * assigning to undeclared (a.k.a global) variable
-  * shadowing variables in the parent or same scope
+  * shadowing variables in the parent or the same scope
   * duplicate keys in a table
-  * number of expressions on the right side of assignment is more than the variables on the left
+  * number of expressions on the right side of assignment is more than the left side

-Lua code is generated regardless.
+Lua code will be generated regardless.

 ```
 a = 1                     -- undeclared identifier a